 Having Our Baby presents a thoughtful look into the complex issues surrounding surrogacy in Canada.
-We invite you to weigh in on these provocative questions on our interactive poll.
+See the results of our interactive poll.

 Surrogacy has exploded in Canada and around the world.
 With infertility tripled in the last three decades and the sanction of same-sex unions, there’s a surge in couples seeking babies.
 Having our Baby:The Surrogacy Boom plunges viewers into the heart of one of life’s most difficult, intimate decisions by following two Canadian couples and their surrogates on a journey fraught with emotional, legal and financial hurdles.
 Will it end in joy, or crushing disappointment?

 Heather Chaput, of Edmonton, Alberta has dreamed of being a surrogate since she was 12.
 She contracted with Sarah and Jason Geisler, also of Edmonton, to carry their 2nd child.